rafaelmartins/blohg/docs/about.rst

 Basic concepts
 --------------

-These are some of the basic concepts needed to understand how blohg works.
+Here are some of the basic concepts needed to understand how blohg works:
-Additionally, you should know how Mercurial_ works, the reStructuredText_ syntax and the Jinja2_ syntax.
+In addition, you should know how Mercurial_ works, the reStructuredText_ syntax and the Jinja2_ syntax.

 Pages
 ~~~~~

-Pages are composed by static content, like an "About me" page.
-They aren't
+Pages are static content, such as an "About me" page.
+They aren't listed in atom
-listed in atom feeds or in the home, and you may want to create a menu entry
+feeds or in the home view.
+You may want to create a menu entry
-manually in the template.
+manually in the template to them.
 Pages are ``.rst`` files stored in any directory
 inside ``content/``, excluding ``content/post/``.
 Sub-directories are allowed.

 Posts